Tinnitus: Medications

-Botulinum toxin injection has been tried with some success in some of the rare cases of objective tinnitus from a palatal tremor.
+Botulinum toxin injection has succeeded in some of the rare cases of objective tinnitus from a palatal tremor.

 Caroverine is used in a few countries to treat tinnitus.
 The evidence for its usefulness is very weak.

 Neuromodulation

-In 2020, information about recent clinical trials has indicated that bimodal neuromodulation may be a promising treatment for reducing the symptoms of tinnitus.
+In 2020, information about clinical trials indicated that bimodal neuromodulation may reduce the symptoms of tinnitus.
 It is a noninvasive technique that involves applying an electrical stimulus to the tongue while also administering sounds.
 Equipment associated with the treatments is available through physicians.
 Studies with it and similar devices continue in several research centers.

+In March 2023, the US Food and Drug Administration (FDA) approved Neuromod's Lenire device as a treatment option for tinnitus.
+In June 2024, the US Department of Veterans Affairs (VA) announced it would begin offering the treatment to veterans with tinnitus, making it the first bimodal neuromodulation device to be awarded a Federal Supply Schedule (FSS) contract from the US Government.

-There is some evidence supporting neuromodulation techniques such as transcranial magnetic stimulation; transcranial direct current stimulation and neurofeedback.
-However, the effects in terms of tinnitus relief are still under debate.
+Some evidence supports neuromodulation techniques such as transcranial magnetic stimulation, transcranial direct current stimulation, and neurofeedback.

 Alternative medicine

 Ginkgo biloba does not appear to be effective.
 The American Academy of Otolaryngology recommends against taking melatonin or zinc supplements to relieve symptoms of tinnitus, and reported that evidence for the efficacy of many dietary supplements (such as lipoflavonoids, garlic, traditional Chinese/Korean herbal medicine, honeybee larvae, and various other vitamins and minerals, as well as homeopathic preparations) did not exist.
 A 2016 Cochrane Review also concluded that evidence was not sufficient to support taking zinc supplements to reduce symptoms associated with tinnitus.